Non-triviality of the phase transition for percolation on finite transitive graphs: Introduction

 \begin{thm} Let $k\in\N$, $c>0$ and $d>6+2\sqrt{7}$, and suppose that $G=(V,E)$ is an infinite, connected graph with degree at most $k$ for which there exists an exhaustion $V_1 \subseteq V_2 \subseteq \cdots$ of $V$ by finite connected sets such that each subgraph $G_n$ of $G$ induced by $V_n$ satisfies the $d$-dimensional isoperimetric inequality \eqref{Assumption:ID}.
 Then there exists $\eps=\eps(d,c,k)>0$ such that Bernoulli-$p$ bond percolation on $G$ has a unique infinite cluster almost surely for every $p\ge1-\eps$. \end{thm}

 \begin{corollary} Every infinite, connected, bounded degree graph with internal isoperimetric dimension strictly greater than $6+2\sqrt{7}$ has $p_u<1$. \end{corollary}

 As above, the dimensional threshold appearing in \cref{thm:pu} has not been optimized, and we conjecture that the same conclusion holds for every infinite, connected, bounded degree graph with internal isoperimetric dimension strictly greater than $1$.
+(This should only be a sufficient condition for $p_c<1$, since graphs rough-isometric to the hyperbolic plane have $p_u<1$ but internal isoperimetric dimension $1$.
+One may be able to formulate a sharp condition for $p_u<1$ in terms of \emph{logarithmic} internal isoperimetric inequalities.)
 We remark that our notion of internal isoperimetric dimension is also closely related to the isoperimetric criteria for $p_u<1$ for graphs of polynomial growth developed in the work of Teixeira \cite{MR3520023}.

 When $G$ is transitive, \cref{thm:pu} follows immediately from \cref{thm:iso.inf} applied to the sequence of finite graphs $G_n$ together with a result of Schonmann \cite{MR1676831} stating that if $G$ is transitive then